Pentagon calls Afghan hospital strike a mistake, seeks accountability

 Saturday's strike on an Afghan hospital run by Doctors Without Borders, or Medecins Sans Frontieres (MSF), killed 22 people and deeply angered the medical charity.
 MSF officials have blamed the United States, demanding an independent investigation into an attack it called a war crime.

-Defense Secretary Ash Carter said the Pentagon "deeply regrets" the loss of life.
+Defence Secretary Ash Carter said the Pentagon "deeply regrets" the loss of life.
 "The U.S. military takes the greatest care in our operations to prevent the loss of innocent life, and when we make mistakes, we own up to them.
-That's exactly what we're doing right now," Carter, who was traveling in Europe, said in a statement.
+That's exactly what we're doing right now," Carter, who was travelling in Europe, said in a statement.

 "We will do everything we can to understand this tragic incident, learn from it, and hold people accountable as necessary," he said.